Yandex Cloud

 • Examples for creating external tables

-The Greenplum® Parallel File Server (gpfdist) is a utility to read data from and write data to files located on remote servers.
+Greenplum® Parallel File Server (gpfdist) is a utility used to read and write data from files located on remote servers.
 It is installed on each segment host of a Managed Service for Greenplum® cluster and provides parallel data loading by distributing it across segments either evenly or according to the distribution key set.
 This improves performance when handling large amounts of external data.

-gpfdist works with any delimited text files and compressed gzip and bzip2 files.
+gpfdist works with any delimited text files as well as compressed gzip and bzip2 files.

 To read or write files on an external server: